 Skip to content

-Living in Porto
+Living in Porto.

 Portugal's second city and northern hub on the Douro: a growing tech and services scene, rents well below Lisbon, and a mild Atlantic climate with wet autumns and dry, comfortable summers.
 Home to the country's oldest British school and a spread of IB, Cambridge, French and German accredited international schools.